-Users can use one of the three REScheck products (prescriptive packages, software, or trade-off worksheet) to demonstrate compliance with the MEC thermal envelope $U_o^{(a)}$ (thermal transmittance) requirements.
-We developed all three approaches to use trade-offs of energy efficiency measures against each other, allowing a wide variety of building designs to comply with the code.^(b) Trade-offs allow parts of a residential building to not meet individual MEC envelope component requirements if other components exceed the requirements, as long as the annual energy consumption does not increase (the code allows these trade-offs).
+Users can use the REScheck products to demonstrate compliance with the MEC thermal envelope U_0^{-1} (thermal transmittance) requirements.
+We developed all three approaches to use trade-offs of energy efficiency measures against each other, allowing a wide variety of building designs to comply with the code.2 Trade-offs allow parts of a residential building to not meet individual MEC envelope component requirements if other components exceed the requirements, as long as the annual energy consumption does not increase (the code allows these trade-offs).
 The REScheck materials thus promote design flexibility while still meeting code requirements.